Home page Site Map Contact David

 Don Parker Reg Bicknell

 One of the finest venues was the old Concorde Club at the old Basset Hotel in Burgess Road not far from the top of Hill Lane and facing the northwest side of the Common.
 Run by Cole Mathieson and featured many top bands and names in their early years and I recall watching Free in action as well as a visit by John Lee Hooker during the R&B boom of the Sixties.
 The early days saw such future names as Rod Stewart, Elton John, Eric Clapton, Georgie Fame, Alan Price, Acker Bilk, Long John Baldry, Joe Cocker and many more.
 The club relocated to Stoneham Lane a few miles away and still is regarded as one of the UKs most respected venues - take a look at my dedicated webpage on the Concorde Club with reports of a February 2008 show which I organised!
+This has now been an annual event ever since, so take a look at the shows year by year.

 Bassett Hotel- former Concorde Club